Skip to main content

 JPMorgan U.S. Research Enhanced Large Cap ETF (JUSA) Valuation Context

-Relative to its peer group, JUSA's quantitative score of 47/100 is below the peer average of 70/100.
+Valued at $36.0M, JUSA is classified as a micro-cap stock.
+Relative to its peer group, JUSA's quantitative score of 47/100 is below the peer average of 73/100.

 JUSA Financials